 'What you did for the least of my brethren you did unto me' Matthew 25:40

-Throughout the year, our students and staff will engage in a number of fundraising events to benefit our chosen charities.
-The charities that are being supported this academic year 2017-18 are:
+Throughout the year, our students and staff engage in a number of fundraising events to benefit our chosen charities.
+The charities that are being supported this academic year 2019-2020 are:

-Macmillan - The prep school children invited their Grandparents on a tour of their school and then ask them to join and support our PFA who were selling cakes, coffee and tea in aid of Macmillan Cancer’s ‘World’s Biggest Coffee Morning.’
+Macmillan - The prep school children invite their Grandparents on a tour of the school and then ask them to join and support our PFA who sell cakes, coffee, and tea in aid of Macmillan Cancer’s ‘World’s Biggest Coffee Morning.’

 Macmillan knows how a cancer diagnosis can affect everything.
 They are here to support and help those affected take back some control in their life.
 From help with money worries and advice about work to someone who will listen if people just want to talk.
 Please click the following link for more information www.macmillan.org.uk

-The Trussell Trust runs many foodbanks across the UK, they partner with local communities to help stop UK hunger.
+The Trussell Trust runs many food banks across the UK, they partner with local communities to help stop UK hunger.
 Thirteen million people live below the poverty line in the UK, with individuals going hungry every day for a range of reasons, from benefit delays to receiving an unexpected bill on a low income.
-The Trussell Trust’s 400-strong network of foodbanks provides a minimum of three days’ emergency food and support to people experiencing crisis in the UK.
+The Trussell Trust’s 400-strong network of food banks provide a minimum of three days’ emergency food and support to people experiencing a crisis in the UK.
 In 2016/17, they gave 1,182,954 three-day emergency food supplies to people in crisis.
 Please click the following link for more information www.trusselltrust.org

 Father Hudson's is the Social Care Agency of the Catholic Archdiocese of Birmingham; their aim is to offer help and support to people in need, improving their quality of life.
 Please click the following link for more information www.fatherhudsons.org.uk

-CAFOD – Funds will be raised by our senior students giving up one Friday lunchtime during Lent to join with their form teacher and friends in eating a simple bread and cheese lunch.
+CAFOD – We continue with our Lenten Lunches in the senior school.
+Funds will be raised by students who will give up one of their Friday lunchtimes during Lent, and join their form teacher and friends in eating a simple bread and cheese lunch.
 The purpose of the lunch is to eat simply and in solidarity with those less fortunate.
 The money usually spent on a school lunch or lunch brought from home can be given up in exchange for some bread and cheese and this, in turn, will help the poor through the work of CAFOD.

 CAFOD stands for the Catholic Agency for Overseas Development.
 They are an international charity and the official aid agency of the Catholic Church in England and Wales.
 They stand beside people living in poverty – whatever their religion or culture.
 Through local Church partners, they help people directly in their own communities, and campaign for global justice, so that everyone can reach their full potential.
 Please click the following link for more information https://cafod.org.uk